Omycron83/Notes/ML/Transformers.md

 ## Self-Attention:
 Self attention is a type of attention mechanism that uses observation on a set of datapoints to make predictions about that same set.
 It is permutation-invariant, i.e. is an operation on sets.
+There are multiple forms of self attention out there, with the one originally used being scaled dot-product attention.

+### Scaled dot-product attention:
+Scaled dot-product attention uses